GRACENOBLE/backend-starter-with-auth/README.md

    - Enable the Google+ API
    - Create OAuth 2.0 credentials
    - Add authorized redirect URI: `http://localhost:3000/auth/google/callback`

+   > 📝 **Note:** The `.env.example` file contains step-by-step instructions and links for setting up OAuth credentials with Google and other providers.

 4. **Run the application**